conjurer-rich/fast-flow-flywheel/pages/toolkit/toolkit-signals.md

 ---
 permalink: /toolkit/toolkit-signals
-title: "The Fast Flow Toolkit - Signals"
+title: "The Fast Flow Toolkit™️ - Signals"
 excerpt: "Identify key indicators or challenges that highlight flow issues or bottlenecks in the organization.
 Helps diagnose flow problems by identifying symptoms or early warnings."
 layout: single
 author_profile: false